Zhizhou-Cao/Vibe-Vending/README.md

-Have a try through: [https://zhizhou-cao.github.io/Random-Refreshing/](https://zhizhou-cao.github.io/Vibe-Vending/)
+Have a try through: [Dopamine Vending Machine](https://zhizhou-cao.github.io/Vibe-Vending/)

 This project is made by Purely Vibe Coding.